- User Community

 2.0 LANCE Mission and Services

-LANCE is responsible for generating and distributing near real-time data products for a number of instruments on the EOS Terra, Aqua, and Aura missions with a high degree of reliability.
-In particular LANCE involves a number of elements: MODIS, AIRS, MLS, OMI, and AMSR-E instrument data.
-All Level 1 and 2 data products are distributed within three hours of observation.
-LANCE provides a number of services including user registration, web services, user services, data metrics, browse products, and tools for generating subsetted products and products using a variety of data formats.
+LANCE is responsible for generating and distributing near real-time data and expedited products with a high degree of reliability (from primary and secondary systems).
+LANCE provides a number of services, including user registration, web services, user services, data metrics, browse products, and tools for generating subsetted products and products using a variety of data formats.

 3.0 LANCE User Working Group